It can be but myself I crucify.

 Why do we do this?

 Beneath the blame and denial lies the simple fact that we fear God.
-That is what we don’t want to look at, and that is why we have to work our way through the layers – letting go of assigning cause to the exterior, accepting responsibility for what we are doing, and then gazing directly at our fear of God.
+That is what we don’t want to look at, and that is why we have to work our way through the many psychological layers – letting go of assigning cause to the exterior, accepting responsibility for what we are doing, and then gazing directly at our fear of God.

 If it can be but you you crucify, you did not hurt the world, and need not fear its vengeance and pursuit.
-No need you hide in terror from the deadly fear of God projection hides behind . . .
+Nor need you hide in terror from the deadly fear of God projection hides behind . . .
 You have sought to be both weak and strong, because you feared your strength and freedom.
 Yet salvation lies in them (W-pI.196.9:2-3, 7-8).

 When we cannot see that we are the one we fear, then our mind splits, and we dwell forever in the horror and chaos of separation.
-We think it is the other we have to defend against, and God – because He has allowed this grim situation to occur, indeed, has enabled it in creation – becomes an object of fear as well.
+We think it is the other we have to defend against, and so God – because He has allowed this grim situation to occur, indeed, has enabled it in creation – becomes an object of fear as well.

 There is – there is always – another way.